cms-dev/cms/docs/Installation.rst

 .. literalinclude:: ../dev-requirements.txt
    :language: python

-There are good reasons to install Python dependencies via pip (Python Package Index) instead of your package manager, for example: two different Linux distributions may "offer" two different versions of ``python-sqlalchemy`` while, when using pip, you can choose to install a version that is known to be working correctly with CMS.
+There are good reasons to install Python dependencies via pip (Python Package Index) instead of your package manager, for example: two different Linux distributions may offer two different versions of ``python-sqlalchemy`` while, when using pip, you can choose to install a version that is known to be working correctly with CMS.

 The easy way of installing Python dependencies, assuming you have ``pip`` installed, is this: